-Consistent with the Drug Free Workplace Act of 1998, all employees are required to notify the GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES management of any criminal drug statute conviction for a violation occurring in the workplace within five days after such conviction.
-Failure to comply with this provision shall result in disciplinary action as defined in this policy.
+Consistent with the Drug Free Workplace Act of 1998, all employees are required to notify the Guilford County Transportation and Mobility Services management of any criminal drug statute conviction for a violation occurring in the workplace within five days after such conviction.
+Failure to comply with this provision shall result in disciplinary action as defined in Section Q of this policy.